Patel045/Ray-Tracing/README.md

 Ray Tracing Assignment for the course Advanced Computer Architecture

 ## Instructions to Run
-Make sure to install the python libraries - Numpy, PIL, sys before running the following commands.
+Make sure to install the python libraries - Numpy, PIL and sys before running the following commands.
 ```
 pip install numpy
 pip install Pillow